 If you have weakened enamel, cavities or decay, you may want to consider remineralizing your teeth.
 Remineralizing teeth will help make them stronger, and can even reverse the start of decay if caught at the very beginning of the process.

 There are various things you can do to remineralize your teeth, like using a special toothpaste, or adjusting your diet to avoid foods that can damage your enamel.
-Enamel damage can also be a result of some eating disorders like bulimia.
-To find out more about tooth remineralization and how you can have stronger teeth, read our full remineralization article here.
+Enamel damage can also be a result of some eating disorders, causing conditions like bulimia teeth.
+To find out more about how to remineralize teeth and how you can have stronger teeth, read our full remineralization article.

 Bruxism, more commonly referred to as teeth grinding, is when you clench or grind your teeth involuntarily.
 This may not sound like a big deal, but over time it can damage your teeth, cause stress in your jaw and also cause headaches.